chung-leong/react-seq/doc/manageEvents.md

 `manageEvent` returns two objects, `on` and `eventual`.
 They are JavaScript [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects.
 Their properties are dynamically generated.
 When `on.click` is accessed, a handler gets automatically created, which fulfills the promise returned by `eventual.click` when called.
+The value given to the handler will be placed in a object, keyed by the name of the handler/promise.
+So `on.click(1)` would result in `eventual.click` resolving to `{ click: 1 }`.

 Upon fulfillment the promise `eventual.click` vanishes.
 Accessing `eventual.click` again would create a new, unfulfilled promise, waiting for `on.click` to be called.